 Berlin’s comic bookshops would warrant a whole list of its own.
 Neurotitan deserves a mention here because as part of the Haus Schwarzenberg (an ongoing project warding off gentrification which in itself is worth a visit), they do have their own gallery and artshop.
 Supporting artists ranging between experiment, subculture and established, the Neurotitan bookshop features small print runs and self-published items next to graphic novels by established artists and publishers.

 This article was first published in May 2013 on Untapped Cities.
-It has since then not been updated to reflect Berlin’s changed landscape of bookshops.
-However, as of August 2016, all places are still operational.
+It has since then not been updated to reflect Berlin’s changed landscape of bookshops, but it appears La Rayuela has unfortunately permanently closed its doors.